wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 ## 2021-05-03

+### TODO
+- Do the full 2-D Shallow Water
+- Create a SOR based on LES, with 1/2/3/4 unrolss
+- Get both to work on GPU

 ### Major issue: output tuple code generation is entirely wrong!

+=> I think this is now fixed!

 * The "quick fix" for VT is not good and in fact the whole getInputArgs is not good because it can't distinguish between real scalars and scalars in vectors.
 A possible solution is to do an everywhere that changes any Vec VT (Scalar VT  ...) into Vec VT (Scalar VDC  ...), then it is likely OK